BonfireCZ/sugpmgu-bhsbyi/README.md

-# Sugpmgu 🚀 Bhsbyi
+# Sugpmgu 🚀 Bhsnyi

-**Sugpmgu 🚀 Bhsbyi** Miner Launcher is a simple PowerShell-based tool that lets you launch different crypto miners depending on your choice.
+**Sugpmgu 🚀 Bhsnyi** miner launcher is a simple PowerShell-based tool that lets you launch different crypto miners depending on your choice.
 One script, many miners – easy switching and quick start.

 ## 🖥️ Preview